huseyinbal/GithubApi/README.md

 What tools would you use?

 -Many tools could be used for API testing.
 Most popular ones are Postman, Insomnia, JMeter, VSCode.
 For automation of API tests I would use Java Rest Assured library.

+To Run Test File:
+-Clone repository in your local (or download teh jmx file).
+Load the jmx file to Jmeter applicaton and run.